basswaver/colorPaletteGenerator/README.md

 Currently only being tested in chromium

 # todo
-- make one formatting function to replace the parsing ones
 - reevaluate use of * in css
-- add a function to clear saved colors
+- make a mobile layout
+- generate multiple palettes stacked on top of each other
 - be able to export saved colors to another file
+- make floating right and left into it's own css class
+- make one formatting function to replace the parsing ones

 # underway
-- saving colors
 - conversion functions
+- make the saved colors nicer looking

 # done
+- add a function to clear saved colors
+- be able to restore and remove individual colors
+- saving colors
 - added snippets because I want to save things
 - add saturation sliders
 - live-updating sliders